ilhamrizk/build/README.md

 ### Prerequisites

-What things you need to install the software and how to install them This builder only work for linux (tested and worked on ubuntu 18.04).
+* This builder only work for linux (tested and worked on ubuntu 18.04).

-check your wifi interface. if it's not wlp2s0, open /usr/local/bin/saras/mesh.sh then change all wlp2s0 to your wifi interface.
+* check your wifi interface. if it's not wlp2s0, open /usr/local/bin/saras/mesh.sh then change all wlp2s0 to your wifi interface after installation done
+* Install git and make sure your linux are up to date

 ```
-Give examples
+sudo apt-get update
+sudo apt-get install git
 ```

 ### Installing